-Dividing up the vacuoles by their sizes, as color-coded in Fig. 2, Figure 3 presents the individual TAMSDs of the tracked particles for the respective subpopulations.
-We find that small, medium, and large vacuoles yield mean TAMSDs of similar magnitude and functional dependence, see the thick solid curves in Fig. 3.
-We remind the reader here that the largest vacuoles feature long time series, see the distribution in Fig. S4.
+Dividing up the vacuoles by their sizes, as color-coded in Fig. 2, Fig. 3 presents the individual TAMSDs of the tracked particles for the respective subpopulations.
+We find that small, medium, and large vacuoles yield mean TAMSDs of similar magnitude and functional dependence; see the thick solid curves in Fig. 3.

-We find that the TAMSDs are slightly subdiffusive at very short lag times, progressively turning superdiffusive at intermediate $\Delta$ , and, finally, exhibiting subdiffusion again at even longer times.
-Different AC cells reveal a close match of the MSD and mean TAMSD evolution in the region of short-to-intermediate times, see Fig. S6.
-From the data of Fig. 3 for lag times up to 20 sec the average diffusion coefficient of vacuoles is $D{\rm vac} \approx 0.09 \ \mu {\rm m}^2/{\rm sec}$ .
-For comparison, the Stokes-Einstein diffusivity of a spherical particle with radius 3 $\mu {\rm m}$ in water is $\approx 0.1 \ \mu {\rm m}^2/{\rm sec}$ .
+We find that the TAMSDs are slightly subdiffusive at very short lag times, progressively turning superdiffusive at intermediate $\Delta$ and, finally, exhibiting subdiffusion again at even longer times.
+Different AC cells reveal a close match of the MSD and mean TAMSD evolution at short-to-intermediate times; see Fig. 16 in the Appendix.
+From the data of Fig. 3 for lag times up to 20 s, the average diffusion coefficient of vacuoles is $D{\rm vac} \approx 0.09 \ \mu m^2/s$ .
+For comparison, the Stokes-Einstein diffusivity of a spherical particle with radius $3 \ \mu m$ in water is $\approx 0.1 \ \mu m^2/s$ .
 As an alternative to the average diffusion coefficients can also be used in the analysis.